What is the managed version? How is it different to the self-hosted?

 However, it's not a SaaS system with autoscaling of a single unified infrastructure.

-Aside from bursts however, we can scale your plan up and down as desired.
+We can scale your plan up and down as desired.
 To be reasonable, we will only do this once every 7 days at most -- unless perhaps you get into an insane situation where you need to scale from 1 M clicks per month to 200 M over the course of two weeks.
 Hey, it can happen right?
 If so, of course we'll make it happen on our end :-)

 How much traffic can the managed system handle?